JieyuWu/ToyotaMod/FAQ.md

 ### How can I reset the device?
 > Reset the comma two by pressing and holding Power and Volume Up -> Factory Reset -> Full Factory Reset

+### What is the comma two hardware?

+LeEco LePro 3, Snapdragon 821.
+Battery and driver camera infrared cut filter are removed.
+GPS is u-blox NEO-M8N.